wearetheframers/frame-core-wip/docs/API/frame/framer/brain/decision/decision.md

 - **Parameter Storage**: Stores relevant parameters for the chosen action.
 - **Reasoning Capture**: Records the reasoning behind the decision.
 - **Confidence Measurement**: Indicates the confidence level of the decision.
-- **Priority Assignment**: Assigns a priority level to the decision.
+- **Priority Assignment**: Assigns a priority level to the decision, influencing the preference of actions during decision-making.

 ## Usage